arclabs561/rank-eval/README.md

 This crate is designed to be:

-1. **Standardized**: Single source of truth for IR metrics across all ranking projects
+1. **Standardized**: Single source of truth for ranking metrics across all ranking projects
 2. **Lightweight**: Minimal dependencies, fast compilation
 3. **Well-Tested**: Comprehensive test coverage for correctness
 4. **Documented**: Clear examples and API documentation